DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Conclusion

 \section{Conclusion}

-This paper presents DuoServe-MoE, an inference serving system designed to address two key challenges in deploying MoE-based LLMs in resource-constrained environments.
-DuoServe-MoE employs two different expert scheduling mechanisms to handle the distinct expert activation patterns in the prefill and decode stages.
-Additionally, DuoServe-MoE leverages a learning-based predictor to prefetch activated experts, thereby minimizing additional memory overhead.
-Experimental results show that DuoServe-MoE achieves an improvement of 1.42$\times$ to 7.54$\times$ in end-to-end latency, demonstrating its effectiveness in optimizing inference performance for MoE-based LLMs under resource limitations.
+This paper presents DuoServe-MoE, an inference serving system designed to address two key challenges in deploying MoE-based LLMs in resource-constrained service environments.
+DuoServe-MoE employs two phase-specific expert scheduling mechanisms to handle the distinct expert activation patterns in the prefill and decode stages.
+Additionally, it leverages a lightweight learning-based predictor to prefetch likely activated experts, reducing communication overhead while maintaining low GPU memory usage.
+Experimental results show that DuoServe-MoE achieves 1.78$\times$ to 5.34$\times$ improvement in TTFT and 1.42$\times$ to 7.55$\times$ improvement in end-to-end latency, while maintaining low runtime GPU memory consumption.
+These results demonstrate the effectiveness of DuoServe-MoE for QoS-oriented MoE LLM serving in resource-constrained single-GPU deployments.